fhunleth/elixir_ale/README.md

 debugging I2C, see `I2c.detect_devices/1` for scanning the whole bus for anything in case the device you're using is at a different address than expected.

+### Can I help maintain elixir_ale?

+Yes!
+If your life has been improved by `elixir_ale` and you want to give back, it would be great to have new energy put into this project.
+Please email me.

 # License